Tips and Strategies

 3. Keep Rodents From Entering Cracks & Crevices

-Identify areas that need to be fixed to keep rats and mice out.
+Prevent rodents from entering through cracks and crevices.
+Identify areas that need to be sealed or blocked to keep rats and mice out.
 Rats can fit through an opening about the size of a nickel.
 Mice can squeeze through an area smaller than a dime.
+So, be sure to conduct a thorough inspection of your home - inside and out.

 - Repair holes in the foundation of your home, garage or other affected buildings as well as exterior & interior walls.